freeciv/freeciv-web/publite2/README.md

 Publite2 also launches one Freeciv-proxy server instance for each Freeciv C server.

+Access to Publite2 is restricted with HTTP basic authentication.
+The default username: test
+The default password: test
+Remember to change this in production.

 Publite2 is started automatically by the start-freeciv-web.sh script.

-Requires Python 3.5 and the Freeciv C server built for Freeciv-web This process logs to logs/publite2.log file.
+Requires Python 3.6+ and the Freeciv C server built for Freeciv-web This process logs to logs/publite2.log file.

 Publite2 has a HTTP status page which can be accessed at: